 We may give verbal or written warnings.
 The fact that a verbal warning has been given may be recorded in a case file for future reference.
-Written warnings are normally final, and failure to comply or repeated breaches of the same or a similar contravention are likely to result in an escalation to the next stage of enforcement action.
+Written warnings are normally final, and failure to comply or repeated breaches of the same or a similar contravention are likely to result in an escalation in the approach to achieving compliance.